 Because commercial cleaning vehicles carry specialized equipment, paper inspection forms often aren’t useful for inspecting every aspect of your vehicle.
 Electronic vehicle inspections are configurable, allowing you to tailor forms to include items like:

-2. Standardize Preventive Maintenance Schedules
+2. Standardize PM Schedules

 Restoration fleet managers know the importance of limiting downtime.
 When a client has water or fire damage, it is crucial to get to them as soon as possible to start recovery efforts.